 Investing in our common stock involves a high degree of risk.
-See "Risk Factors" beginning on page 25.
+See "Risk Factors" beginning on page 26.

-(1) Assumes the underwriters' overallotment option to purchase up to an additional 354,000 shares of our common stock is not exercised.
+Assumes the underwriters' overallotment option to purchase up to an additional shares of our common stock is not exercised.

-[22] Includes (i) 981,665 shares of common stock issued to Bimini prior to the completion of this offering (which includes 827,555 shares of common stock distributed as a stock dividend that we will effect prior to the completion of this offering as described in "Description of Capital Stock - General") and (ii) 2,360,000 shares of common stock to be sold in this offering.
+Includes (i) 154,110 shares of common stock issued to Bimini prior to the completion of this offering (which will increase to shares of common stock after giving effect to the stock dividend that we will effect prior to the completion of this offering as described in "Description of Capital Stock - General") and (ii) shares of common stock to be sold in this offering.
 The number of shares of common stock to be outstanding immediately after the closing of this offering excludes an aggregate of 4,000,000 shares of common stock available for issuance pursuant to our 2012 Equity Incentive Plan.